Every child deserves the fundamental right to feel safe, secure and protected.

 1. Emotional Neglect

-Your parents/guardians didn’t show interest in your emotional needs for love, support, protection and/or guidance.
+Your parents/guardians didn’t show interest in your emotional needs for love, support, protection or guidance.
 They either didn’t pay attention to you or condemned emotional expressions of need from you.
 The likely outcome of this was that:

-- You developed low self-worth and esteem for yourself.
+- You developed low self-worth and poor self-esteem.

 - You began ignoring your emotional needs.